este6an13/checks-ocr/README.md

 ```

 >[!WARNING]
->When using Docker, the `docker run` command passes your credentials, and they will be visible to any user who can inspect your container.
-This will be addressed in a future release.
+>If someone can inspect your container while it's running, they will be able to see your secrets.
+The container is automatically removed after it finishes running in an attempt to mitigate this risk.

 If you don't have Docker installed in your system, follow these extra steps: